ervinb/ervinb.github.io/_posts/22-12-2016-portable-build-environments-with-docker.md

 We explored a way to make isolated, disposable build environments, and our toe touched the waters of Docker layer caching as well.

-The post was aimed at PhantomJS, but as you can image, this approach can be used for other purposes as well.
+The post was aimed at PhantomJS, but as you can imagine, this approach can be used for other purposes as well.
 Instead of a single `CMD` command, you can use complex shell scripts which give you great powers.